raghavlite/B3/README.md

 ## Batch mining and Training data creation
 Look at the [data_processing/](data_processing/) folder.
-This tstep is already done and the data provided in MMEB-train2
+This step has already been completed, and the processed data is available in MMEB-train2.

+---

 ## Training